wkingnet/JumpPointSearch/README.md

 Now just install Visual Studio and vcpkg, you can run it.

 # Install
 1. Install vcpkg if you haven't installed vcpkg yet.
-And integrated with VS.
+And integrated vcpkg with VS.
 2. use vcpkg to install yaml-cpp and Eigen3
 ```
 vcpkg install yaml-cpp eigen3 --triplet x64-windows